 By law, the County Clerk also files the commissions for notary public, files assumed names for businesses, issues civil union and marriage licenses and files Statement of Economic Interest.

 The County Clerk maintains records and issues certificates of vital records (birth certificates, civil union certificates, marriage certificates and death certificates) for Ogle County.

-The County Clerk issues recreation licenses and liquor licenses for unincorporated areas of Ogle County.
+The County Clerk issues recreation licenses, liquor licenses and video gaming licenses for unincorporated areas of Ogle County.